 Combining botanicals in a single capsule raises three legitimate concerns: pharmacokinetic interaction, target-site competition, and ingredient stability.
 The lemon balm and graviola fruit extract pairing scores well on all three.

 Pharmacokinetic interaction.
-The principal active fraction of lemon balm (rosmarinic acid and related phenolic acids) and the principal active fraction of graviola fruit extract (water-soluble polyphenols and the milder acetogenin layer) are absorbed through different intestinal transport mechanisms and metabolised through different hepatic pathways.
+The principal active fraction of lemon balm (rosmarinic acid and related phenolic acids) and the principal active fraction of graviola fruit extract (water-soluble polyphenols and the optimised acetogenin layer) are absorbed through different intestinal transport mechanisms and metabolised through different hepatic pathways.
 There is no published evidence of competitive absorption or inhibitory metabolism between the two.
 They occupy non-overlapping pharmacokinetic space.

 Target-site competition.
 The graviola acetogenin acts on Complex I in the mitochondrial electron transport chain of host cells.
 Lemon balm phenolic acids act on viral envelope glycoproteins extracellularly.
 The two compounds never compete for the same target receptor.
 Adding lemon balm does not reduce the available graviola binding capacity at Complex I, and adding graviola does not reduce available lemon balm binding capacity on the viral envelope.